ColiverSEC/Enterprise-IAM-Lab/activedirectory/powershell-for-ad-management.md

 Select-Object DisplayName, EmailAddress, Department | Export-Csv "C:\Temp\ADUsersReport.csv" -NoTypeInformation
 ```
+- Exports user data to CSV for auditing or reporting

 ---

 ## 🔄 Real-World Scenario Example

 **Scenario**: A new sales cohort joins the company

 - Bulk-create 20 new users in `OU=Sales,DC=corp,DC=lab` from a CSV
 - Assign them to `SalesAdmins` group
 - Verify creation and group membership